Feebami/Survival-RAG/README.md

 **A completely offline, local AI survival assistant.**

 The **Survival RAG Oracle** is a standalone chatbot designed to run on a standard gaming PC without any internet connection.
-It combines the reasoning power of modern AI (Llama 3.1) with a curated library of survival manuals, effectively acting as an interactive expert that you can carry in your pocket.
+It combines the reasoning power of modern AI (Mistral Nemo) with a curated library of survival manuals, effectively acting as an interactive expert that you can carry in your pocket.

 ### 🎯 Project Goal
 To provide a resilient, "knowledge-in-a-box" tool.
 Whether you are prepping for emergencies, camping off-grid, or just want a private AI assistant, this tool allows you to: